 Kalshi Overview

-Kalshi was founded in 2018 by two MIT alumnus, Tarek Mansour and Launa Lopes Lara, with a clear vision of providing traders with a direct way of investing in the outcome of major future events, treating those as asset classes.
+Kalshi was founded in 2018 by two MIT alumni, Tarek Mansour and Launa Lopes Lara, with a clear vision of providing traders with a direct way of investing in the outcome of major future events, treating those as asset classes.

 In 2024, the company made history by becoming the first fully regulated platform in over a century to offer legal election trading in the United States.